 - Complete your master’s in athletic training program in two years.

 - Study under expert faculty-mentors who are active professionals, and benefit from a university with an established history of athletic training education.

-- Participate in clinical rotations in a diversity of professional settings such as on-campus varsity athletics, high schools, colleges, professional sports, physician offices, and rehabilitative clinics.
+- Participate in clinical education in a diversity of professional settings such as on-campus varsity athletics, high schools, colleges, professional sports, physician offices, and rehabilitative clinics.